NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandImplementationGuide/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 - Any stakeholder can raise an issue in Simplifier relevant to these assets; you need a Simplifier account to do this.
 You can register at https://simplifier.net/signup.

 ### Contact Us
-If you require further information, please email the [IOPS Team](mailto:interoperabilityteam@nhs.net).
+If you require further information, please email the <a href="mailto:interoperabilityteam@nhs.net?subject=NHS England IG Sprint 1 Review">Interoperability Standards Team</a>.

 ---

-## Appendix A: Roles and Responsibilities
+<h2 id="appendix-a">Appendix A: Roles and Responsibilities</h2>

 ### IOPS Team:

 This team is comprised of individuals who are involved in the NHS England FHIR assets development and/or authoring guidance contained in the NHS England Implementation Guide.